 Tournament Guidelines

 *Note: All of our tournaments are managed by certified US Chess Tournament Directors who follow the United States Chess Federation Rule Book.
 In matters not explicitly covered by the applicable rules, Directors will use their discretion and judgment.
+All TD’s are also certified in SafeSport as required by law and USCF.

 Contents